Skip to content

 What Foods Can I Eat?

 Eat soft foods that require little to no chewing.
 Some of the below foods are refrigerated, which may be extra soothing while recovering from dental extraction.
+Avoid using a straw for smoothies.

 Here are some of the foods we recommend during the first week of recovery: